qutech/qtune/README.md

 #Getting Started
 The IPython notebook "setup_tutorial.ipynb" gives a detailed tutorial for the setup of an automated fine-tuning program.
-The physical backend is replaced by a simulation to enable the tutorial to be executed before the connection to an experiment.
+The physical back-end is replaced by a simulation to enable the tutorial to be executed before the connection to an experiment.
 In this simulated experiment, a double quantum dot and a sensing dot are tuned.
 The tuning hierarchy is given by